Header image from KETV7. This story was originally published in December of 2016.

-Police are crediting Northern California Uber driver Keith Avila for helping rescue a teenage girl out of sex trafficking—a girl he gave a ride to in his car, along with her two suspected female pimps on Monday night, according to a report by ABC7.
+Police are crediting Northern California Uber driver Keith Avila for helping rescue a teenage girl out of sex trafficking not long ago—a girl he gave a ride to in his car, along with her two suspected female pimps, according to a report by ABC7.

 “They started like talking, like saying everything that was going on.
 Like what they’re doing, child sex trafficking,” Avila said.